manticoresoftware/manticoresearch/manual/Connecting_to_the_server/MySQL_protocol.md

 ## Secured MySQL connection

 The MySQL protocol supports [SSL encryption](../Security/SSL.md).
-The secured connections can be made on the same `mysql` listening port.
+Secure connections can be made on the same `mysql` listening port.

 ## Compressed MySQL connection

-Compression can be used with MySQL Connections and available to clients by default.
-The client just need to specify the connection to use compression.
+Compression can be used with MySQL connections and is available to clients by default.
+The client just needs to specify that the connection should use compression.

-An example with the MySQL client:
+An example using the MySQL client:

 ```shell
 mysql -P9306 -h0 -C